yvvki/bunup/docs/docs/addons/tailwindcss.md

 Style your React component library with Tailwind without requiring consumers to install Tailwind.
 The plugin outputs scoped, tree‑shaken CSS that works anywhere.

-Scoping CSS classes is essential to prevent conflicts when your library's classes, such as `bg-red-500`, collide with a consumer's existing Tailwind setup if they are using Tailwind in their project.
+Scoping CSS classes is essential to prevent conflicts when your library's classes collide with a consumer's existing Tailwind setup if they are using Tailwind in their project.
+For example, if your library uses `bg-red-500` and the consumer also uses `bg-red-500`, the styles may conflict.
 By implementing proper scoping, you can avoid unexpected style overrides and ensure your library's styling remains isolated and predictable.

 Use Tailwind's [prefix](https://tailwindcss.com/docs/upgrade-guide#using-a-prefix) feature to scope your classes.
 In your entry CSS file, add a prefix with your project name.
 Example using yuku: